SanderElias/Samples/slides/slide-0.md

 order: 999
 tilte: slide1
 ---
 # Slip'n'Slides

+no moar typo

+Is this not possible to have grammar control?

+let us check this thing.

-## a simple way to create slides using angular
+## a simple way!